 The Professional Responsibility Program is dedicated to helping WSBA members fulfill their ethical obligations under the Rules of Professional Conduct.
-The program is staffed by the WSBA Professional Responsibility Counsel who answers inquiries from members received on the Ethics Line, speaks at CLE presentations, and staffs the Committee on Professional Ethics which issues advisory opinions and makes recommendations on amendments to the Rules of Professional Conduct.
+The program is staffed by the two WSBA Professional Responsibility Counsel who answer inquiries from members received on the Ethics Line, speak at CLE presentations and make recommendations on amendments to the Rules of Professional Conduct.
+The Ethics Line does not handle lawyer discipline, attorney-client disputes, or provide guidance on rules other than the Rules of Professional Conduct.

 Ethics FAQs (answers to frequently asked ethical questions)

 - LPO RPC (listed under APRs as LP_RPC)